gennarooo/m_register_static_page/README.md

 It will add an option to select a static page for custom purpose in Settings->reading that can be recall anywhere.

 ## Installation
-Add functions to your wordpress theme
+Copy/paste in your theme functions.php or include in your theme.

 ## Use
+To register a static page

     m_register_static_page('page_id', 'Page Label');

 where 'page_id' is a unique id for identify that page (eg: faq_page) and 'Page Label' is the label used as option in settings page and *post status* in pages list (eg: Frequent Questions Page).